 - 6. Start the WebSphere server. - 7.
-Deploy the /path/to/java agents/websphere agent/etc/agentapp.war agent application in WebSphere. - 8.
-To protect an application in the container, configure the agent filter. - (Optional) Depending on your configuration, you might need to update additional configuration files.
-See the sample application located under /path/to/java_agents/websphere_agent/sampleapp for examples.

-10. (Optional) If you have a policy configured, you can test your agent installation.
+Deploy the /path/to/java_agents/websphere_agent/etc/agentapp.war agent application in WebSphere. - 8.
+To protect an application in the container, configure the agent filter. - 9.
+(Optional) If you have a policy configured, you can test your agent installation.
 For example, try to browse to a resource that your agent protects.
 You should be redirected to AM to authenticate, for example, as user demo, password changeit.
 After you authenticate, AM then redirects you back to the resource you tried to access.